callum-hart/immutable-styles/docs/beginnerTutorial.md

 You may have noticed `RestaurantCard.iss.jsx` uses a dual file extension of `.iss.jsx`.
 The first part – `iss` stands for Immutable Style Sheets (or ISS for short).
 This naming convension allows the compiler to efficiently identify Immutable Style Sheets – whilst preserving JSX syntax highlighting.

+> ###### Note on Markup

-> 💡Note: although this tutorial uses React, it should be noted that immutable styles is markup agnostic – meaning it isn’t coupled or biased to a specific way of generating HTML.
+> Although this tutorial uses React, it should be noted that immutable styles is markup agnostic – meaning it isn’t coupled or biased to a specific way of generating HTML.
 Just like a CSS pre-processor – immutable styles generates CSS which can be used on any website – rendered server or client-side.

-### Boilerplate
+## Boilerplate

 `RestaurantCard.iss.jsx` currently contains boilerplate code typical of any Immutable Style Sheet: